barty32/program-launcher/README.md

 **Note:** category names must not contain semicolon `;` characters and must not be any of the following keywords: `general`, `appereance` and `categories`.

-Now you should see the newly created tab in top of main window.
+Now you should see the newly created tab in upper part of the main window's client area.

 ![Photo2](https://github.com/barty32/program-launcher/blob/dev/pics/pic4.png)

 Let's continue by adding a program entry (or button).
 Later you will be able to open a program using this entry (it works very similarly to shortcuts).

-You have multiple ways how to add a program entry:
+You have multiple options to add a program entry:
-1. On the 'Button' menu, clicking 'Add new...'
+1. On the 'Button' menu, click 'Add new...'
-2. Right-clicking anywhere in window's area and selecting 'Add Button...'
+2. Right-click anywhere in window's area and select 'Add Button...'
-3. Using Ctrl+N shortcut
+3. Use Ctrl+N shortcut
+4. Drop a file directly inside Program Launcher's window (since v2.2)
-4. Manually editing configuration file (advanced, @see Editing .ini file)
+5. Manually edit configuration file (advanced, @see Editing .ini file)

 In the following dialog there are many options, but most of them are auto-filled